Operation-Smile-Official/OneSmile/README.txt

     Modification of this file will change the appearance of ALL PAGES.
 Please test styling changes prior to applying them to this file.

 2. TemplateDuplication :
-    This file contains the scripts and files required to duplicate a site.
+    This folder contains the scripts and files required to duplicate a site.

     2.1: CopySiteAsTemplate.ps1 :
         Author: Jackson Ornoff